2007 Emirates Cup: Summary

 On the second day of the tournament Paris Saint-Germain beat Valencia by three goals.
-The French club had made five changes to the side that lost against Arsenal, which worked to their favour as Amara Diané and David N'Gog each scored inside 30 minutes.
+The French club had made five changes to the side that lost against Arsenal, which worked to their favour as Amara Diané and David Ngog each scored inside 30 minutes.
 Valencia struggled to match their opponents' intensity, though remained a threat with Fernando Morientes' arrival in the second half.
 The match was settled with five minutes remaining of normal time; Luyindula, on as a substitute, received a pass from Loris Arnaud which drew goalkeeper Timo Hildebrand out of his area and allowed the French striker to tap the ball into an empty net.

 Needing to beat Inter Milan to win the Emirates Cup, Arsenal failed to take the initiative and went behind after 62 minutes.
 William Gallas' negligence to spot the incoming David Suazo meant the Inter striker was able to head the ball past goalkeeper Jens Lehmann.
 Arsenal regrouped quickly and scored five minutes later; a well-worked move between Eboué and Bacary Sagna set Hleb up to shoot, but his effort was saved by Toldo.
 The ball rebounded to the Arsenal midfielder, whose second shot went into the far corner.
 Near the end of normal time Robin van Persie scored a "wonder goal" to secure the win.
 Collecting a long pass from Eboué, the striker weaved past his opponent and dragged the ball back, before hitting it high into the far corner.
 Wenger said of Van Persie's winner: "It was a great goal but I'm pleased we had a great team performance.
 As a team I think we played very well and that is most important."